Equivalence of three classical algorithms with quantum side information: Privacy amplification, error correction, and

 On the other hand, a typical PEC-based proof proceeds as follows. \paragraph{Assumption} This approach starts by deriving a {\it virtual state} $\rho_{X^AB}$.
 That is, one applies to state $\rho_{Z^AE}$ (defined in step 2 of Section \ref{sec:protocol_typical QKD}) the procedure given in Section \ref{sec:equivalence_three_algorithms} and Fig. \ref{fig:construction_standard_state}, and generates $\rho_{X^AB}$ along with a tripartite state $\rho_{ABE}$ in the standard form.

-Then one supposes that Alice and Bob together perform EC on $\rho_{X^AB}$.
+Then one supposes that Alice and Bob together perform EC, with $\rho_{X^AB}$ regarded as the quantum channel on input Alice's codeword $c(t)=0$ and message $t=0$\footnote{ This corresponds to the situation where Alice always sends out $c(t)=0$, and Bob's goal is always to recover $y=0$.
+If this setting seems unnatural, one may rewrite the situation such that the quantum channel is binary symmetric (see Section \ref{sec:EC_side_info}) by ``twirling'' or by randomizing the EC with bit flips in the $X$ basis (randomization by the Pauli $Z$ operators).
+Such randomization is always possible since $\rho_{Z^AE}$ is invariant under the Pauli $Z$ operators.}.
 One also assumes that the sample measurement step and the random function $F$ are designed, so that the EC using the dual random function $F^\perp$ fails with a probability,

 where $Q^{\rm EC,th}$ is a predetermined constant.

 \paragraph{Security proof} As mentioned in Section \ref{sec:security_QKD}, one needs to bound the security index of Alice's secret key, ${\rm E}_F\, d_1(\rho_{KE}^F)$.
 For this purpose, one uses an inequality